greenearth2003/Text-Query-to-Web-Image-to-Video-A-Comprehensive-Ad-hoc-Video-Search/README.md

-# This is Minh's Research
+# This is Personal Research Project